hotwax/oms-documentation/marketing-automation-platforms/klaviyo.md

 5. **Configure Action:** Add an action step to the flow that involves sending an email.
 Look for the action that corresponds to sending emails.

 6. **Choose Email Template:** Select an existing email template that aligns with the `Ready for Pickup` scenario.
 Alternatively, create a new email template specifically tailored for these notifications.
    - If creating a new template, consider elements like subject line, body content, and any dynamic data placeholders for customer-specific details.
-Here's and HTML template for the Ready to Pickup Notifications that you can use for your product store.
+Here's an HTML template for the Ready to Pickup Notifications that you can use for your product store.

 ``` html
 <!DOCTYPE html>